-To contest the withholding of a record, a student must attempt to settle the dispute with the official who requested that the record be withheld.
+To contest the withholding of a record, a student must attempt to settle the dispute with the University official who requested that the record be withheld.
 If this attempt to resolve the dispute is unsuccessful, the matter may be resolved in accordance with the process described in the following section.
-(Further information concerning this policy can be obtained from the Registrar’s Office, 118 Anderson Hall, Manhattan, KS 66506-0114 or call 785-532-6254.)
+Further information concerning this policy can be obtained from the Office of the Registrar, 118 Anderson Hall, Manhattan (or K-State Salina, 208 College Center).

 Review and Challenge of Records

-Upon request to the official listed above, a record covered by the act will be made available within a reasonable time to the student and in no event later than 45 days after the request.
-Copies are available at the student’s expense and explanations and interpretations of the records may be requested from the official in charge.
+Upon request to the University official listed above, a record covered by the FERPA will be made available within a reasonable time to the student and in no event later than 45 days after the request.
+Copies are available at the student’s expense and explanations and interpretations of the records may be requested from the University official in charge.

-If the student believes that a particular record or file contains inaccurate or misleading information or is otherwise inappropriate, the university will afford an opportunity for a hearing to challenge the content of the record.
-Prior to any formal hearing, the official in charge of the record is authorized to attempt, through informal meetings and discussions with the student, to settle the dispute.
+If the student believes that a particular record or file contains inaccurate or misleading information, the University will afford an opportunity for a hearing to challenge the content of the record.
+Prior to any formal hearing, the University official in charge of the record is authorized to attempt, through informal meetings and discussions with the student, to settle the dispute.

 If this is unsuccessful, then the matter will be referred to the appropriate vice president.
 If the student is still dissatisfied, then a hearing may be requested.
-The hearing, conducted by a hearing officer appointed by the president, will be held within two weeks.
+The hearing, conducted by a hearing officer appointed by the President, will be held within two weeks.
 The student will have the opportunity at the hearing to present any relevant evidence, and a decision will be rendered within two weeks after the hearing.
-If the result does not satisfy the student, then he or she may place a statement in the file.
+If the result does not satisfy the student, he or she may place a statement in his/her educational record.

-A student who believes the university has not complied with federal law or regulations may send a written complaint to the Family Educational Rights and Privacy Act Office, Department of Education, 400 Maryland, SW, Washington, DC 20202.
+A student who believes the university has not complied with the FERPA or regulations may send a written complaint to the Family Educational Rights and Privacy Act Office, Department of Education, 400 Maryland, SW, Washington, DC 20202.

 A transcript is a certified, official copy of a student’s permanent academic record.
-In accordance with the Public Information Act and Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, student academic records are classified as confidential and may be released only with the student’s written authorization and signature.
-NO ONE ELSE (including your spouse, parents, etc.) can request your transcript, as your written permission is required by law.
+In accordance with the Public Information Act and Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, student academic records are classified as confidential and may be released only with the student’s authentication in iSIS or authentication in the K-State transcript portal, or written permission.
+NO ONE ELSE (including your spouse, parents, etc.) can request your transcript, as your authentication permission is required by law.

 A transcript picked up in person or sent directly to the student that is not placed in a sealed envelope with the Registrar’s signature criss-crossed on the flap is stamped “issued to student.”
-Some institutions may not accept an “issued to student” transcript or a faxed transcript.
+Some institutions may not accept an “issued to student” transcript or an electronic transcript.

 There is no transcript fee for currently enrolled students.
-For students who are not currently enrolled, each transcript costs $10, which is to be paid in advance by cash, check, credit card (American Express, Discover, MasterCard, Visa), or money order.
+For students who are not currently enrolled, each transcript costs $15, which is to be paid in advance by credit card (Discover, MasterCard, Visa).

 There is no additional mailing charge if the transcript is sent by regular mail.
-Priority mailing charge is an additional $8 per envelope (limit 10 transcripts per envelope); next day FedEx charge is an additional $25 per envelope (domestic) and $40 per envelope (international) limit 5 transcripts per envelope; fax charge is an additional $5 per fax; and mailing and fax charges apply to all students, and are to be paid in advance.
+Priority mailing charge is an additional $8 per envelope (limit 5 transcripts per envelope); Priority International mailing charge is an additional $30 per envelope (limit 5 transcripts per envelope); next day FedEx charge is an additional $25 per envelope (domestic) and $40 per envelope (international) limit 5 transcripts per envelope.

 If a student is delinquent to the university, then transcript services are withheld, until the delinquency is cleared.